chrismo/talks/estimation/estimation.md

 # Specific Numbers are Specific
 ???
-but numbers bring an undue level of specificity SPES-EH-FIC-EH-TEE, if we start talking numbers we frequently start debating numbers.
+and we add numbers, numbers bring an undue level of specificity SPES-EH-FIC-EH-TEE

+If we start talking numbers we frequently start debating numbers.
 So what I say is

 ---

 # No Numbers Estimates
 ???
 Get rid of the numbers.
-No, really.
 ---

 layout: false